Call for more information:

 Holocaust Survivor Services

-JFCS East Bay is the only organization providing specialized services and assistance to the over 250 Holocaust survivors in Alameda and Contra Costa counties.
-Many of these survivors live in poverty, have lost their families, and lack adequate support, making JFCS East Bay’s services all the more vital.
-We feel a strong moral obligation to assist local survivors in whatever way is needed and provide them with a caring community.
+Many of these survivors live in poverty, have lost their families, and lack adequate support–making JFCS East Bay’s services all the more vital.
+JFCS East Bay is committed to assisting local survivors in whatever way is needed and provide them with a caring community.

-Holocaust survivors have a great need for home care, health care, therapy, and dental services.
-Because of their experiences of malnutrition and trauma during the war, Holocaust survivors experience worse health and mental health outcomes compared to other older adults.
+Holocaust survivors experience worse health and mental health outcomes compared to other older adults because of their experiences of malnutrition and trauma during the war.
+Holocaust survivors may have significant needs for home care, health care, therapy, and dental services.
 JFCS East Bay strives to meet survivors’ health needs while also providing food programs, financial support, and transportation assistance.

-Holocaust Survivor Services is largely supported by the Conference on Material Claims Against Germany (Claims Conference), the international entity that negotiates with the German and Austrian governments for compensation and aid for victims of Nazi persecution.
+Holocaust Survivor Services are supported by the Conference on Material Claims Against Germany (Claims Conference), an international entity that negotiates with the German and Austrian governments for compensation and aid for victims of Nazi persecution.
+Funding also comes from the State of California and private donors.

 Home Care